42juododranoel/tosod-engine/README.md

 ## Core Principles

 1. Every visual element displayed on the screen in each frame should be explicitly described using three types of storage: `store`, `cache` and `idmap`.
-It's not allowed to render any piece of code that isn't stored in one of these three categories, with the exception of `tosotest`.
+It's not allowed to render any piece of code that isn't stored in one of these three categories, with the exception of `tosotest` and `application`.

 2. Any changes to the `store`, `cache` or `idmap` should not be made on the fly.
 Instead, they should be represented as queries, such as `mutate`, `imutate`, `remember` and `iremember`.